wcoxon/2023-comp3016-cw2-TreeLab/README.md

 My program can be used for designing assets for environments such as in-game development or 3D arts.
 The user is given a high degree of control over the asset's structure and level of detail, allowing for a broad range of art styles, memory optimisations, and even species of trees to be produced using this application.

-I started with a project template provided by the module in the GitHub classroom repository for this assignment.
+I started with the project template provided by the module in the GitHub classroom repository for this assignment.

 libraries used:
  glfw.3.3.4